yeasin2002/Programming-Resources-And-Notes/README.md

  yarn add -D prettier-plugin-tailwind-css
  ```
 ----------
 ## Using prettier with tailwind in your workspace
 ### Create a file in this name
 ```
 .prettierrc.json
 ```
-## use this command to run pretteir in your project  ( for all file use a dot . or use your file name  )
+## use this command to run pretteir in your project (for all file use a dot. or use your file name)
 ```
 npx prettier --write .
 ```

-#### Add "removeDuplicatesClasses" in  json file to remove duplicate  class
+#### Add "removeDuplicatesClasses" in  Json file to remove duplicate class
 ```
-"removeDuplicatesClasses" : true,
+{ "removeDuplicatesClasses": true }
 ```